robec1982/grpc-sendfile-server/README.md

 ### Using bind mounts

 Note that the `filetransfer` example might use the `files` folder in the root of the project as a bind mount directory.
-This uses a synchronized (two-way directory) that you can run as below in **Windows PowerShell**:
+This uses a synchronized (two-ways directory) that you can run as below in **Windows PowerShell**:

 ```powershell
 docker run -d -P -v "${PWD}\files:/app/files" grpc-cpp-filetransfer:latest /r/filetransfer_server